 The book referred to is The Reading and Writing of English (1936) by E. G. Biaggini.
 The pseudonym is the name of an ancient Roman language teacher, Lucius Orbilius Pupillus.
-According to Horace (Epistulae II.1, 70) his rude treatment of pupils translating Homer got him the nickname “Orbilius with the Ferule”, Orbilius Plagosus.
-The idea to use this name for a modern language teacher (and so to accuse him of rudeness) likely came to Lewis from the example of Thomas Fuller’s Worthies of England (1662).
-Writing about Richard Mulcaster, language teacher of the young Edmund Spenser in the years 1561–1569, Fuller describes Mulcaster’s “severity” and calls him plagosus Orbilius.
+According to the poet Horace (Epistulae II.1, 70), his rude treatment of pupils translating Homer got him the nickname Orbilius Plagosus, “Orbilius with the Ferule”.
+The idea to use this name for a modern language teacher (and thus to accuse him of rudeness) likely came to Lewis from the example of Thomas Fuller’s Worthies of England (1662).
+Writing about Richard Mulcaster, language teacher of the young Edmund Spenser in the years 1561-1569, Fuller describes Mulcaster’s “severity” and calls him plagosus Orbilius.
 See Lewis’s English Literature in the Sixteenth Century, p.
 350, where Lewis appears to construe this “severity” as “cruelty”.
-Michael Stapleton in his Cambridge Guide to English Literature (1983) describes Mulcaster as “a teacher of formidable quality and a man with a passionate devotion to the possibilities of English as a literary language; the schoolboy Spenser was already practising the poet’s craft as Mulcaster’s pupil.’
+Michael Stapleton in his Cambridge Guide to English Literature (1983) describes Mulcaster as “a teacher of formidable quality and a man with a passionate devotion to the possibilities of English as a literary language; the schoolboy Spenser was already practising the poet’s craft as Mulcaster’s pupil.”

 Ruksh and Sleipnir and the weeping horses of Achilles and the charger in the Book of Job